Fertilizer Fund scam: Litigation

 In April 2024, the Sandiganbayan affirmed its December 7, 2023, conviction of former Lazi, Siquijor, mayor Orville Fua and four others for graft over the release of ₱4.99 million in the Fertilizer Fund scam.

 In July 2024, the Sandiganbayan convicted former Cagayan de Oro City representative Constantino Jaraula and four others of graft over the transfer of ₱3 million in public funds connected to the Fertilizer Fund scam.
 Jaraula was sentenced by the court to serve up to 10 years in prison.

+In November 2025, the Sandiganbayan convicted two former Department of Agriculture regional officials for graft for the 2004 purchase of overpriced liquid fertilizers for Camiguin worth ₱3.9 million.